ISAITB/docs-itb-ta/source/systemAdministration/index.rst

 * Whether or not it should be the **default** landing page for the community (default is "false").
 * The landing page **content**, provided through a rich text editor, allowing you to add styled text, lists, images and links.

+Above the rich text editor you have a **Copy system-wide resource reference** control that allows you to search in-place your :ref:`system resources <systemAdmin__resources>`, such as images to include or files to add download links for.
+Once you find the resource you're looking for you can click it to copy its reference to the clipboard.
+You can then use this reference as e.g. the source of an image file or the target of a link.

 While editing the content of the landing page you can use the **Preview** button to preview how the landing page will look like before you save it.
 The preview is presented in a popup that is styled and positioned exactly as the landing page :ref:`would appear<navigate__landing_page>` when users log in.
 This allows you to fine tune aspects such as positioning and spacing to make sure the result is exactly